Baba, dada – a 6-month-old baby is talkative! Who’s that funny guy in the mirror that I love talking to?

-As his eye-hand coordination continues to develop, your baby might enjoy some practicing.
-If he has started eating solid food, try giving him small pieces of baby crackers or rice to pick up.
+As their eye-hand coordination continues to develop, your baby might enjoy some practicing.
+If he/she has started eating solid food, try giving them small pieces of baby crackers or rice to pick up.

 Picking up toys from a bag can also be exciting and fun.
 Try putting toys made of different materials into the bag for some extra stimulation.

-Once your baby has learned to sit without support a roly-poly is great fun.
+Once your baby has learned to sit without support, a roly-poly toy is great fun.

-Toys that make sound when your shake them, turn them around or squeeze them, are good now when your baby can use both his hands.
+Toys that make a sound when you shake them, turn them around, or squeeze them, are good now when your baby can use both his hands.

 Does your baby like walking?
-My daughter decided that walking was all she wanted to do at six months.
+My daughter decided walking was all she wanted at six months.
 Not that she could.

-I had to choose between walking with her more or less every minute she was awake or listen to her angry screams.
+I had to choose between walking with her more or less every minute she was awake or listening to her angry screams.
 So tiresome!
 Then I bought a baby walker.
 What a relief!

 Where would you like to go next?